 - Bot trap: hidden input field further reduces automated spam

-- Firewall: secure form processing protects against bad bots and malicious input
+- Secure form processing protects against bad bots and malicious input

-- User-friendly: same-page error messages to help users complete required fields
+- User-friendly error messages help users complete all required fields

 Customize Everything